Poll: Which type of story below interests you more? Vote Now!

 FUN FACT ABOUT MY STORIES:

 Have you ever asked why Guile is portrayed as different people in my Chrono Cross stories?
 It's because he has no real identity in the actual game, and the speculations about him are just fun to be played with.

-One of my reviewers has ever mentioned that he is a wild card for fanfic authors, so I have written him as Magus/Janus (related to Chrono Trigger, see below), a retired doctor, a flawed magician, and someone who had forgotten his past.
+One of my reviewers has ever mentioned that he is a wild card for fanfic authors, so I have written him as Magus/Janus (related to Chrono Trigger, see below), a retired doctor, and a flawed magician.
 More may be coming soon!

 Guile is rather underdeveloped in the canon and his characterization is hard to be done.
-If you want to write a story about Guile (whether he's Magus or not), you may check my ideas (after an observation with a playthrough) about his traits:
+If you want to write a story about Guile (whether he's Magus or not), you may check this link to read about his characterization.

 In Search of the Past (ON HIATUS)

 Fandom: Chrono Cross

 The novelization of Chrono Cross set after the Chrono Trigger DS ending, in which Magus was sent away to a forest after the battle against Dream Devourer.
 Unlike the actual game, this is heavily focused on Guile's thoughts and how he slowly regains his memory because it is on Guile's perspective.
 His development is the main focus of this novelization.

 There are some changes when compared with the game, including the monsters and environment.
 The element system is considered as magic.
 Also, I will not fit in all the forty-four playable characters, obviously.
 A bit of spoilers: There are lots of characters not appearing here (also many parts of the game are cut), for the sake of involving the Chrono Trigger casts later on.
 Serge and Kid will definitely appear because they play a major role here. :)